codefellows/sea-401d5-javascript/week_4/project_format/README.md

   gulp.watch('./**/*.js', ['lint', 'test']);
 ```

-  We never actually make a call with watch so we could just require.
+  We never actually make a call with 'watch' as we are using 'gulp.watch'.
 You may not be using 'gulp-watch' if you're using the watch built into gulp, so you can just remove the require.
+It will cause a lint error if you are declare a reference variable and don't use it.

 ### Setup .gitignore